kunalnandre/TE-Laboratory-Practicals/Web Technology Laboratory/README.md

 Design and implement a business interface with necessary business logic for any web application using EJB. e.g., Design and implement the web application logic for deposit and withdraw amount transactions using EJB.

+## Mini Project:

+Design and implement a dynamic web application for any business functionality by using web development technologies that you have learnt in the above given assignments.